 More than half a million learners waiting for driving test

+AA slams DVSA’s lack of planning to tackle backlog caused by lockdown

-More than half a million learner drivers are waiting to take their test amid a huge backlog, figures reveal.
+More than half a million learner drivers are waiting for a practical test as the agency responsible struggles to clear a backlog caused by the first Covid lockdown.

-AA Driving School, which obtained data from the Driver and Vehicle Standards Agency (DVSA), said the queue for tests is “too long” and called for a “clear plan” to address the issue.

-Driving tests were prohibited during coronavirus lockdowns, leading to a backlog of candidates.

-Many people are still struggling to book a test without waiting several months.
+The Driver and Vehicle Standards Agency (DVSA), which oversees driving training has been accused of lacking a clear plan to tackle the backlog, which has seen some candidates wait months to secure a test appointment.

-DVSA figures for October 22 show 538,832 tests were booked for the following 24 weeks.
+DVSA figures obtained by AA Driving School show that in late October 538,832 tests were booked for the following 24 weeks, leading to what the driving school said were unacceptably long waits for student drivers.

+AA Driving School’s interim managing director Robert Cowell said questions needed to be asked about the DVSA’s response to the backlog and how it would cope if restrictions were to affect tests again.

+More than 400,000 practical driving tests were cancelled in 2020 during Covid lockdown and when they restarted the DVSA was swamped with demand, leading to repeated failures of the test booking system.

 “Driving instructors adapted to make lessons safer when restrictions lifted, but the DVSA has still not caught up enough to meet demand and questions need to be asked about what support they can get to ensure we don’t end up in the same position if restrictions come back.”